Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/1 - Version Control/README.md

 After attaining this skill, and as a demonstration of it, I will create the following:

-1. Commits and Pull Requests that mirror the Git workflow used by my Simulation Team in the Project and in my Checkpoints.
+1. Commits and Pull Requests that mirror the Git workflow used by my Simulation Team on the Project and in my Checkpoints.

 ## Knowledge